groundsource/jquery-api-wrapper/README.md

 # GroundSource jquery-api-wrapper

-a jquery.fn wrapper for the GroundSource API.
+a jquery wrapper for the GroundSource API.

 ### Project structure ###